benjvi/benjvi.github.io/_posts/2018-06-03-Finding-Meaning-In-Platform-Engineering.markdown

 There are certainly some values that we should share as a profession.
 There have been many attempts to set out an Hippocratic oath for software engineers - or more plainly - a shared code of ethics.
 Although none seem to have caught on in the mind of engineers, [the IEEE code](https://www.ieee.org/about/corporate/governance/p7-8.html) is a reasonable and thought-provoking place to start.
 Due to the universal nature of such documents, this only covers the groundwork for ethical decision-making.

 Let's round out this philosophical section by restating things in a simpler way.
 As a human being you have things you value for their own sake.
-Asking [sensible questions](http://blog.practicalethics.ox.ac.uk/2015/07/usable-ethics-user-design-and-ethics/) about the impact of your work on the experiences of others and the things you value is one of the most valuable things you can do, and is something that can never be automated.
+Asking [sensible questions](http://blog.practicalethics.ox.ac.uk/2015/07/usable-ethics-user-design-and-ethics/) about the impact of your work on the things you value is one of the most valuable things you can do.
+It is also something that can never be automated.

 ## In Software

-All software we provide should consider the suffering it can cause users.
+While software can be tremendously valuable, it can cause users a lot of suffering.
 For example - bloated, unintuitive and arbitrary interfaces waste users time and makes them frustrated.
 On the other hand, users can find elegance and joy in well-designed interfaces.
-Also, everyone who reads a piece of code can find beauty in an elegant algorithm!
 Even where this is not the case, responsive and intuitive interfaces and allow users to get into a pleasant state of [flow](https://www.psychologytoday.com/us/articles/199707/finding-flow).

 For platforms, we can think about pain-points that developers often have:
  - Centralised infrastructure provisioning with long turnaround cycles stymies autonomy and dis-empower people.
 It can cause alienation     and even lead to conflict.
 For this reason we should enable self-service wherever possible - up to the point where e.g. it substantially endangers users' data